Expensify/Style-Guides/cpp.md

 ## Using assertions in tests

-You should prefer using `ASSERT_` over `EXPECT_` in tests, unless you have a specific reason to do otherwise.
-The reason for this is because `ASSERT_` will fail the test with the first failed assertion, while `EXPECT_` will fail the test and keep going, making the root cause of the failure less clear.
+You should prefer using `EXPECT_` over `ASSERT_` in tests, given that when `EXPECT_` assertion fails the execution of the test doesn't stop.
+This is useful when working on tests because you don't have to get one working in order to get the next one to run.
+Moreover, when assertions fail using `EXPECT_` they output shows the assertion that failed with its line number.

+You should use `ASSERT_` for assertions that need to pass before the next assertions in the test are run.
+Said differently, if one assertion depends on another one succeeding, you should use `ASSERT_` on the first one because there's no point in continuing to run the test if the `ASSERT_` fails

 ```cpp
 // GOOD